Once you've found the lesson

 After locating a lesson

-that you'd like to use, click on the green "Assign" button (looks like a group of students) next to the lesson you'd like to assign to students:
+that you'd like to use, click on the blue "Assign" button (looks like a group of students) next to the lesson you'd like to assign to students:

-Once you've clicked that button, the assignment interface will appear at the top of the screen.
+Once you've clicked that button, the assignment interface will open.
 You'll notice that the lesson that you've clicked "Assign" for will automatically be added to the list of lessons to be assigned to students.
-You can select additional lessons by scrolling back down to the lesson library and clicking "Assign" on any additional lessons you'd like to add to the assignment.
+You can select additional lessons by clicking on the "Add Lesson" button underneath the lessons.
+This will open a mini lesson library that you can search to find additional lessons to assign.
 This is especially important for Suite360 Intervention where you'll very often string multiple lessons together for one student.

 Once you've gotten all of the lessons you want to assign, the next step is to determine the pass fail threshold for each lesson.
 The pass/fail is shown as the number of questions that students will need to answer correctly out of the total number of questions in a lesson.
 For example, in the image above the pass threshold is 9/10 which means that students will have to answer nine out of the ten post test lessons in order to get credit for completing that lesson.

 You'll want to customize this based on the audience and may need to adjust it down if you find that students/staff are reporting that the post tests are too difficult.
 The goal of the pass/fail threshold is to encourage students to pay attention to the content rather than going through the motions, but every student has different abilities and needs, so the system allows you to customize the pass/fail threshold for every assignment.